balanced/balanced.github.com/_posts/testing_at_balanced.md

    After the self-contained unit tests have passed and been found to provide sufficient test coverage, we deploy the service to our internal staging environment.
-This is a test in and of itself -- if after the deploy the service fails to start up properly, it may indicate that, a server setting has been misconfigured, and this code isn't ready for the production environment.
+This is a test in and of itself -- if after the deploy the service fails to start up properly, it may indicate that a server setting has been misconfigured, and this code isn't ready for the production environment.